lf-edge/eden/README.md

 * Eden - control layer CLI
 * Adam - the controller, running as a daemon process
+* SDN - software-defined networking between EVE (in Qemu) and the controller (to emulate various connectivity scenarios)
 * Redis - the log database, running as a daemon process
 * Eserver - the image/file database to expose http and ftp content for downloading to the edge device
 * Registry - an OCI-compliant registry to expose images for downloading to the edge device